broberts23/container-storage/blog.md

 ![Alt text](image-3.png)

-acstor-azure-disk is the default storage class for Azure Container Storage.
+**acstor**-azure-disk is the default storage class for Azure Container Storage.

 ## Creating a storage pool

 Now that we have Azure Container Storage installed, we can create a storage pool.
-A storage pool is a logical grouping of storage resources that can be used to provision persistent volumes for containers.
+A storage pool is a logical grouping or abstraction of storage resources that can be used to provision persistent volumes for containers.
 Each pool has its own set of storage resources, which can be scaled up or down independently of other pools in the same account.
 This allows you to easily manage your storage resources based on the needs of your applications.

 We'll create a storage pool using the following YAML manifest and use kubectl to apply it to the cluster: